How many students attend the College?

 How would my child travel to school?

-Chatswood station is a short walk away allowing students to connect with bus and train transport.
+Chatswood station is a short walk away allowing students to connect with bus, train and metro transport.
 Free public transport is available to students who live more than 2.0km (straight line) or 2.9km (walking) from the College.
 Visit www.transportnsw.info for more information about the Student Transport Travel Scheme.